What is Cognitive Behavioral Therapy (CBT)?

 Step 6: Maintenance

 CBT helps them to understand that to maintain weight, they don’t have to follow a set of restrictions always.
-Diet routine can be broken once or twice and the routine life can be avoided on a random day.
+A diet routine can be broken once or twice and the routine life can be avoided on a random day.
 To maintain weight, they don’t have to go hard and fast.

 As weight loss is a lengthy process, CBT for weight loss needs comparatively more sessions.
 In this case, the patients remain attached to the therapist for a long time.